louking/contracts/docs/contract-admin-reference.rst

 .. _event-overview-view:

-Event Overview view
+Race Table view
 ===================

-**Navigation:** Events > Table
+**Navigation:** Contract Races > Race Table

-While the :ref:`admin-calendar-view` may be the easiest way to view all the :term:`events <event>`, this view  provides a table  of all the events in the database which can be used as well.
-The admin can create a new :term:`event`, or  select an :term:`event` for Edit, Notes, or Delete operations.
+While the :ref:`admin-calendar-view` may be the easiest way to view all the :term:`contract races <contract race>`, this view  provides a table  of all the contract races in the database which can be used as well.
+The admin can create a new :term:`contract race`, or  select a :term`contract race` for Edit or Delete operations.

 Notice the :term:`State` column.
 The :term:`State` may be updated automatically by the tool or the